 Retainer Fees

-M&A advisors typically charge a retainer fee.
 This is a fixed upfront fee, typically non-refundable and usually paid monthly over an agreed number of months.
-As a general rule, the number of months is usually capped at six to 12 months to avoid paying it indefinitely if the deal takes longer than anticipated.
-The level of the retainer fee will always be subject to negotiation between the parties and can vary based on several factors.
+As a general rule, the number of months is usually capped at six to 12 months to avoid it being paid indefinitely if a deal takes longer than anticipated.

 Why pay retainer fees?

 Retainer fees are an essential part of M&A deals and can help ensure that both sides are committed to completing the transaction.
-The trick is to find the amount that keeps the investment banker engaged, but also motivated to close the deal and earn the success fee.
+There are many reasons why retainer fees are beneficial in mergers & acquisitions.

 Milestone fees as a substitute for retainer fees